MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-customer-merge.md

 As part of the infrastructure merge, all capabilities of the Human Resources application have been made available in finance and operations environments.
 Customers can migrate their Human Resources environments by using the migration tooling that is available in Microsoft Dynamics Lifecycle Services.
 They can also optionally merge their data with their existing finance and operations environment.

-Customer merge or consolidation of their Human resources environment with another finance and operations environment is not required by Microsoft.
-It is done at the customer's discretion and on the customer's own timeline.
+Customer merge or consolidation of their Human resources environment with another finance and operations environment isn't required by Microsoft.
+It's done at the customer's discretion and on the customer's own timeline.
 During this step, customer moves their data into an existing environment, such as a Finance or Project Operations environment.
 It's mostly manual and can be done by using Data Management Framework (DMF) data entities.

 This page includes some of the resources and information that may be relevant for various customer scenarios when merging their finance and operations based environments.